Charles H. Percy: Murder of Valerie Percy

-In 1966, when Percy ran for U.S. senator from Illinois, his 21-year-old daughter Valerie was murdered at the family home on the morning of September 18, late in the campaign.
+In 1966, when Percy ran for U.S. senator from Illinois against Democratic incumbent Paul Douglas (a former professor of Percy's at the University of Chicago), his 21-year-old daughter Valerie was murdered at the family home on the morning of September 18, late in the campaign.
 Her death was thought to have been caused by an intruder.
-After Illinois state police interviewed more than 14,000 people, spent over $300,000, and pursued 1,317 leads, lead No. 273 was the most viable, leading them to Francis Leroy Hohimer and Frederick Malchow, whom they believed committed the murder while robbing the house.
-The men were part of gang of Mafia-backed thieves that would rob wealthy homes.
-Chicago detectives are certain of at least 30 jobs the gang pulled, with an excess of $3,000,000 in jewels and cash.
-Testimony from several key people after the murder stated Hohimer confessed to them that he killed Percy because she woke up.
-However, no physical evidence was ever found to connect either of them to scene, and nothing was stolen from the home that night.
+Illinois state police interviewed more than 14,000 people, spent over $300,000, and pursued 1,317 leads.
+Lead No. 273 led police to Francis Leroy Hohimer and Frederick Malchow, whom law enforcement believed committed the murder while robbing the house.
+The men belonged to a gang of Mafia-backed thieves that robbed wealthy homes.
+Chicago detectives are certain of at least 30 jobs the gang pulled, with an excess of $3,000,000 in jewels and cash taken.
+Testimony from several key people after Valerie's murder stated Hohimer confessed to them that he killed Valerie because she awoke during the home burglary.
+Nevertheless, no physical evidence was ever found to connect either of them to scene, and nothing was stolen from the home that night.
 The crime was never solved despite a lengthy investigation.